 It’s also the case that you would need to be a special kind of person to take on the risk of living on an isolated lunar colony, and the type of entrepreneurial spirit that would be needed to make the Moon a source of commercial genius is not necessarily the type to take excessive personal risks.
 If we think of the kind of geeks who built the likes of Microsoft and Apple, they might have been happy to work all night, fuelled by pizza and caffeine boosts, but not necessarily to put themselves in a position where their lives were constantly in danger.

 No matter how much we want the science fiction dream to come true – and personally I would love it – the reality is that a lunar colony is very unlikely to ever be financially viable.
 It would be no surprise if we saw more expeditions to the Moon, but all those wonderful visions of the high frontier recreated in space are more likely to apply to destinations with a better long-term future, like Mars, rather than the Moon.
 Seeing the Moon as potential living space is a bit like looking at the Sahara desert or Death Valley and wondering why they don’t build cities there – except that the moon is tens of times more hostile and vastly more expensive to turn into a home.

 The Moon could well become a staging post, but its fictitious position as the home of the next great frontier is unlikely.
 The quaint old sense of adventure seems, sadly, lost forever.

 From ‘Ten Billion Tomorrows’ by Brian Clegg.
-Copyright © 2015 by the author and reprinted by permission of St Martin’s Press, LLC.Make a donation
+Copyright © 2015 by the author and reprinted by permission of St Martin’s Press, LLC.Support Aeon: make a one-off donation